Unicorn Hunting as a Widely Recognized Thing

 – true love exists and that it’s only with one other person

-– relationships’ value is based on the length of time involved with them
+– relationships’ value is based on their length of time

 – the only way to show commitment is through exclusivity